crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Transmuters specialise in transmutation magic, and can cause strange changes in themselves and others.
 They deal damage primarily in unarmed combat, often using transformations to enhance their defensive and offensive capabilities.
-  They begin the game with the Book of Changes, some arrows to turn into snakes, and a robe.
+  They begin the game with the Book of Changes and a robe.

 Warpers
   Warpers specialise in translocation magic, and are experts in travelling long distances and positioning themselves precisely and use this to their advantage in melee or missile combat.
-They start with a scroll of blinking, the Book of Spatial Translocations, some dispersal tomahawks, a simple weapon of their choice, and leather armour.
+They start with a scroll of blinking, the Book of Spatial Translocations, some dispersal boomerangs, a simple weapon of their choice, and leather armour.

 Arcane Marksmen